shimming-toolbox/shimming-toolbox/docs/source/miscellaneous/constraint_file.md

 ### Option 2: How do I find the values to fill in the scanner constraint file?
 #### Siemens
-The order 0 (frequency) minimum and maximum value can be found in the manual frequency adjustment tab when a protocol is loaded on the scanner.
+The order 0 (frequency) minimum and maximum values can be found in the manual frequency adjustment tab when a protocol is loaded on the scanner.

 Orders 1 and 2 can be found by using the following command in the terminal on the scanner: